ZahraMA99/Mastering-JavaScript-in-20-Days/Day2.md

 -  ( !== ) => checks whether its two operands are not equal.

 ## Expressions :sweat_drops:
-:v:**Declaring VS assigning**
+**Declaring VS assigning**:v:
-    <br/>Declaring: is to define a new variable without a value.
+- Declaring: is to define a new variable without a value.
-    <br/>Assigning: is to set a value to the variable.
+- Assigning: is to set a value to the variable.